Linaro/website/_posts/2018/10/2019-10-16-trusted-firmware-becomes-an-open-governance-project.md

   path: /assets/images/blog/trusted-firmware.jpg
 tags: Linaro, Arm, Synquacer, Machine Intelligence, Machine Learning, Arm NN, 96Boards, MiniNodes, Developer Box, Socionext, open source
 ---
-Earlier today, [Linaro Community Projects Division, the division of Linaro managing open source community projects with open governance, announced the Trusted Firmware open project](https://www.trustedfirmware.org/news/linaro-community-projects-division-announces-the-trusted-firmware-open-project/).
+Earlier today, [Linaro Community Projects Division, the division of Linaro managing open source community projects, announced the Trusted Firmware open governance project](https://www.trustedfirmware.org/news/linaro-community-projects-division-announces-the-trusted-firmware-open-project/).
 The Trusted Firmware project is designed to reduce porting and integration work across the ecosystem by creating reusable reference implementations for SoC and Trusted OS developers at[ trustedfirmware.org](http://trustedfirmware.org/).

 It provides a reference implementation of Secure World software for Armv7, Armv8-A and Armv8-M architectures.
 This means that SoC developers and OEMs now have a reference trusted code base complying with the relevant Arm specifications.